viviag/viviag.io/_posts/2022-08-10-platonic-hask-overview-construction-of-the-category.markdown

 ##### Examples

 A basic example of a category is $$Set$$ --- category with objects --- sets and morphisms --- functions between sets.
-This example will be widely used.

-Another good example --- category of vector spaces with homomorphisms as morphisms.
-This category has less in common with what we do here.

 We want to construct a reasonable category out of Haskell types.
 We might want to construct a reasonable category out of abstract types.
 For this purpose Haskell is a good yardstick and support --- it was designed with respect to category theory and we can go far by judging the existence of some constructions in our category by the existence of their GHC implementations.